 - Cast iron wares such as skillets

-- Dishware labeled as “broiler safe”
+- Dishware labeled as “broiler-safe”

-Commercial salamanders produce grease laden particles.
+Commercial salamanders produce grease-laden particles.
 This means that grease particles will become a part of the air you breathe.
 This is hazardous to your health and also creates a fire hazard.
 All salamanders should have the proper ventilation available, which means a hood system MUST be in place.

-Since gas is a power option for kitchen salamanders, you’ll need to make sure that the proper gas safety measures are considered; such as line harnesses or quick disconnect valves.
+Since gas is a powerful option for kitchen salamanders, you’ll need to make sure that the proper gas safety measures are considered; such as line harnesses or quick disconnect valves.
 You’ll also want to make sure you purchase the right equipment for your gas type (propane vs. natural gas).

 Electric units can come in 115v and higher.
 With both high and low voltage ovens, you’ll want to make sure and dedicate a breaker in the breaker box to the unit.
 This is because, even though low voltage units operate and run at a certain amperage, a power spike occurs every time a unit is turned on.
-And with foodservice equipment (salamanders are no exception), they typically spike very large.
+And with foodservice equipment (salamanders are no exception), they typically spike very largely.
 Any circuit that is not “dedicated” or has other devices or equipment operating on them, is destined to short out or trip.
 Even low voltages (or brownouts) will hurt your foodservice equipment.
-Seriously consider a true dedicated circuit.
+Seriously consider a truly dedicated circuit.
 This means directly wiring the unit to the breaker.
 Some units will require this.